GUIDE

 What’s in a grant

-The grant is <body>.<sig>: body is the base64url of a canonical JSON payload, sig is the Ed25519 signature over that exact body string, base64url-encoded.
+The grant is <body>.<sig>: body is the base64url of a canonical JSON payload, sig is the Ed25519 signature over that exact body string.

 {